 In summary, the PIT count is a snapshot of homeless people who could be enumerated on one specific day.
-The 2022 PIT counted 463 unsheltered homeless persons and 330 sheltered homeless persons; a total of 793 homeless persons in Oxnard.
-We expect to have numbers from the 2023 count this spring.
+The 2023 PIT counted 625 unsheltered homeless persons and 213 sheltered homeless persons; a total of 838 homeless persons in Oxnard.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including

+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs